IrisLiu-00/dndnotes/_notes/Campaign/Lore/Places/Kevara-Arda/Kevara-Arda.md

 - Scalecobbles: pave the streets of Arda-Sur-Mer, Villaronte, Kings End.
 Round, bronze colored flagstones - the scales of Gilead

 Patrician
-- Cannot be killed by anyone with Kevaran water in their body
+- Patrician's Bane: cannot be killed on Kevara-Arda soil by anyone with Kevaran water in their body
 	- the aqueducts + fountains are enchanted (lined with dragonscale?)
 	- anyone who acts to harm the patrician has their blood boil / turn to dragonflame
 - Can sense some of the goings on in the city through the scalecobbles